Bitmaps and Vectors

 Here is a cartoon drawn as a vector in Affinity Designer.
 On the left it has bitmap textured brush work added using the Pixel Persona in Affinity Designer and on the right is the original vector.
 The vector appears clean and precise whereas the one on the left has a more organic feel due to the brush work.

-The main thing is, whatever you choose make sure you’re having fun!
+The main thing is, whatever you choose to do, make sure you’re having fun!